dikortis/LetsTalkETC/Episodes/Episode_2.md

-dive into the code they can still monitor like what the issues are and what changes are being made and they're welcome to comment on them so yeah what we've been doing so far has been fairly unstructured
+dive into the code they can still monitor like what the issues are and what changes are being made and they're welcome to comment on them so what we've been doing so far has been fairly unstructured

 **Carlo Vicari:**
- got you got you absolutely
+ got you absolutely
 in reference to the participation so in the newsletter guys that's in the description if you're watching this on